 CLAIM DEED - A deed of conveyance operating by way of release; that

-have in the premises, but not professing that such title is valid, nor containing
+have in the premises, but not professing that such title is valid, nor

-ENTIRETY - A form of joint ownership similar to Joint Tenancy
+THE ENTIRETY - A form of joint ownership similar to Joint Tenancy

 except neither party can encumber the property without the consent of the

 other.
 The tenancy which is created is between husband and wife and only

 relates to their homestead (primary residence).
-As with Joint Tenancy, rights of survivorship
+As with Joint Tenancy,

 - TRUSTEE - Person holding property in